Last Updated on July 7, 2023

 What truly sets them apart, though, are their incredibly competitive fees, standing at 0.1% and 0.15%, taker and maker, which puts them in rank with the likes of Binance and Poloniex.
 The remainder of their fee schedules are sorted into “classes”, each containing a number of trading pairs.
 The fees mentioned above apply to stablecoins, or Class A. You can check the remainder of their trading options and their respective fees in their detailed overview.

-Speaking of, the exchange offers a whopping 400 trading pairs and a fair share of derivatives.
-What’s more, they accept 30 major fiat currencies and 17 payment methods, including VISA and Mastercard.
+They also accept 30 major fiat currencies and 17 payment methods, including VISA and Mastercard.

 Founded in 2011 by philosophy graduate Jesse Powell, Kraken presents a platform for professional traders.
 It includes 16 cryptocurrencies and hundreds of pairs, while the five accepted fiat currencies are USD, EUR, GBP, JPY, and CAD.